Strongly reversible classes in $\mathrm{SL}(n,\mathbb{C})$: Preliminaries

-In the case of the Jordan form, a Jordan matrix $J$ with a single eigenvalue $\lambda$ is a (direct) sum of Jordan blocks, each of which has $\lambda$ as its eigenvalue.
-However, unlike Jordan matrices, a general Weyr matrix can not be expressed as the (direct) sum of basic Weyr matrices (blocks) with the \textit{same eigenvalue}.
-This is a significant difference between the Jordan and Weyr forms.

-\begin{theorem}[cf.~{\cite[Theorem 2.2.4]{COV}}] Up to a permutation of basic Weyr blocks, each square matrix $A \in \mathrm{M}(n,\C)$ is similar to a unique Weyr matrix $W$.
+\begin{theorem}[{\cite[Theorem 2.2.4]{COV}}] Up to a permutation of the basic Weyr blocks, each square matrix $A \in \mathrm{M}(n,\C)$ is similar to a unique Weyr matrix $W$.
 The matrix $W$ is called the Weyr (canonical) form of $A$. \end{theorem}